14 Apr 2020

 Loggerhead Sea Turtles

 Kiawah Island serves as a vital nesting beach for loggerhead turtles.
 Here on Kiawah, we work very vigilantly to assure the safety of the nesting sites.
-The Town of Kiawah Island regularly patrols and monitors these sweet creatures as they nest, hatch and return to sea.
+The Town of Kiawah Island regularly patrols and monitors these sweet creatures as they nest, hatch and return to the sea.
 When attempting to get a glimpse, be careful to not disturb the nesting turtles and please refrain from shining lights toward them.

 The ocean around Kiawah Island is home to many species of marine mammals, the most common being the bottlenose dolphin.
 To catch a sighting of these beautiful and majestic creatures, check out the surf, inlets, rivers, and creeks throughout Kiawah Island.
 Adult dolphins will be 6-10 feet long and weigh up to 500 pounds or more.

 If you are lucky, you’ll get a glimpse of the dolphins engaging in strand feeding.
 A group of dolphins will herd a school of fish or shrimp up onto a sandbar or mudflat.
 Then, the dolphins will launch their bodies out of the water to feed in a fascinating display.
-This unique behavior showcases the majestic creatures launching their bodies into the air in a fascinating display.

 The alligator population here on Kiawah Island can be spotted in almost 150 brackish and freshwater ponds spread throughout the island.
 Most of the alligators seen on Kiawah Island are approximately 3 to 8 feet in length.